uw-windc/windc_build/README.md

 # Data

-To do - Where to get the data and where to store the data
+Currently all data included to build `core`, `household`, and `bluenote` are included in the repository.
+The data for GTAPWiNDC for the year 2017 is propriety to GTAP and requires a GTAP license.
+Once you acquire the data place the ZIP file in the `GTAPWiNDC/gtap11` directory and name the zip file `GDX_AY1017.zip`.

 ```
 windc_build